-Kim Kardashian and Kanye West Don’t Have A Secret Pact To Fake Their Marriage [Debunked]
+Kim Kardashian And Kanye West Don’t Have A Secret Pact To Fake Their Marriage [Debunked]

 As previously reported by the Inquisitr, Kim Kardashian and Kanye West recently spent the Fourth of July together with their family in Idaho.
 The couple were reportedly looking to get some peace and quiet in the town of Coeur d’Alene, which has been a frequent celebrity hot spot, boasting recent guests such as Harry Styles, Wayne Gretzky, and Adam Levine.

-The couple rented a 1.85 million cabin with 4 bedrooms, 4.5 bathrooms, and an amazing view of the water for their holiday getaway.
+The couple rented a $1.85 million cabin with four bedrooms, 4.5 bathrooms, and an amazing view of the water for their holiday getaway.
 Kim even took to her Instagram account to reveal that she and her friends were on a boat and gearing up to try wakeboarding for the first time, an activity that Kardashian later called harder than it looks.

 However, Kim Kardashian did not show off Kanye West on her social media account, only further debunking that she and the rapper have a pact to put on a fake marriage for the cameras.
 If anything, they are often the subject of divorce rumors due to comments made by West or the amount of time they go without being seen together in public.